 However your skin is a dynamic organ constantly changing, so it should not be taken for granted, so implementing a good daily skin care routine will prevent problems in the future.

-Skin needs to stay healthy and vital, so giving it the right ingredients is key.
+Skin needs to stay healthy and vital, so feeding it the right ingredients is important.

 Feed your skin with gentle natural products that will help to maintain the status quo, protecting it against potential irritants and UV.